b0tting/GISSforms/README.md

 - Use the URL directly, with a question mark.
 For example, https://eproprio.otting.org/?AABBCCDD
 - Scan the QR code at the bottom of their form using their phone camera
 - Use the base URL without a code parameter and enter their own code into the text field
-- An additional special URL is there for game setup using the ?ADMIN url, which shows all available entries

-In game setup, the organizer should use the ?ADMIN url, consider which codes to add to a form and add these together.
+In game setup, the organizer should use the main url without any parameters, consider which codes to add to a form and add these together.
 Then either add that directly to the form or use the base URL to test the code and generate a QR code image.

 # Configuration
 ### Codes